jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 While he never made it to playing in an NBA game, Shan Foster still improved from the 67th overall recruit in the 2004 high school class to a 51st overall draft pick in the 2008 NBA Draft after four years at Vanderbilt.

+![All basketball prospects from the 2004 recruiting class that improved their NBA draft position][image2]

 {% include ad-content.html %}

 ### 2005 Recruiting Class